welford/qurp/README.md

 OR
 ``git clone git://github.com/welford/qurp.git``

+4. @Kramble added audio support via SDL, you'll need to use  ``Sudo apt-get install libsdl1.2-dev``

-For some reason using the 2nd option meant that I couldn't commit changed back to the respository, 	i'm not yet sure of the differnce, but probably bext to use the first one for now
+For some reason using the 2nd option meant that I couldn't commit changed back to the respository, 	i'm not yet sure of the difference, but probably bext to use the first one for now

 Building
 ------------------------